Technical Details

 The frontend source code can be found in its GitHub repository, which also contains some basic developer documentation.

-One of the most interesting features of TermIt is its ability to analyze content of document in order to find occurrences of terms and suggest new terms based on their significance in the text.
+One of the most interesting features of TermIt is its ability to analyze the content of documents to find occurrences of terms and suggest new terms based on their significance in the text.
 The text analysis functionality has been developed separately to enable its reuse.
-This library is called Annotace, it is open source and can be found on GitHub as well.
+This library is called Annotace, it is also open source and can be found on GitHub as well.

 Notable Libraries